someuser77/log4net-playground/README.md

 log4net-playground
 ==================

-A sample project pre configured for log4net debugging.
+A sample project preconfigured for log4net debugging.

 Ususful for simple testing and troubleshooting.